The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-A claimant is entitled to make a claim for working tax credit (WTC) provided he satisfies the conditions of being in qualifying remunerative work and is physically present and ordinarily resident in the UK.
+A claimant is entitled to make a claim for working tax credit (WTC) provided the claimant satisfies the conditions of being in qualifying remunerative work and is physically present and ordinarily resident in the UK.
 See the Entitlement to tax credits guidance note.

 There are a number of special rules that apply to EEA citizens that come to the UK but, for the purposes of this guidance note, it is assumed that the tests for claiming WTC have been met.